 • The diverse careers available in STEM fields, prioritizing professionals who demographically reflect the community (such as BIPOC, women, and members of the LGBTQ communities).

 • Civic activism and social justice, exploring the political process (elections, voting rights) and developing tools for social change and civic activism.

 • Academic and career counseling, preparing students for college applications, financial aid, student loans, personal statements, workplace professionalism, and résumés.

 The program consists of two parts.
 The first is a multi-week summer internship that takes place through the month of July.
 The second part is an after-school program that takes place once a week through the school year.

 During the program, students work closely with College staff and experts from a variety of fields related to forensic science, healthcare, and community action.
 Through hands-on activities students are trained using the same tools and methods these professionals use in their respective fields.
 Students gain an understanding of social justice while learning about careers in STEM in a safe, engaging environment.
 They also develop the tools necessary to prepare for their futures and address issues that directly affect their communities.

-Eligibility and Enrollment
+Eligibility and Enrollment:

 Interested students must submit an application form form accompanied by the following items:

-We are not accepting applications for the STEM Internship program at this time.
+We are not currently accepting applications for the STEM Internship program.
+Please check back for updates.